raspberrypilearning/rainbow-run/en/step_3.md

 **Test:** Save your script and switch back to the Unity Editor.
 Select the Game view tab and click on the 'Play' button to run your project.

-The camera will still follow the ball down the track but you can now control the view by moving your mouse to the left and right.
+The camera will still follow the ball down the track but you can now control the view by moving your mouse to the left and right, up and down.

 ![An animated image of the Game view with the camera following the ball down the track.
 The camera is rotating to the left and right.](images/camera-control.gif)